Upcoming events

 Two people, one womb: The Jews of Italy

 Miriam Camerini - Jews have been living in Italy since the last centuries BCE, even before the destruction of the second Temple.
 They've adopted local music, food, language, style, and customs.
 There have been tough times, but overall, it is a story of co-existence and mutual respect.
 We'll explore the history of Jews during the Roman Empire, the Middle Ages, the ghettos of Venice, Mantua, and Rome through emancipation, World Wars, and the present day.
 We'll discover language, poetry, music, theater, liturgy, and - of course - cuisine.
-Read more and sign up
+Sign up here to be notified when we schedule a new date

 Polish Jews: Warsaw Ghetto remains and Jewish revival